 Some providers have tiered customer service levels that depend on which pricing structure you subscribe to.
 They nearly all advertise 24/7 customer service, but you get priority handling as a bonus for subscribing to premium-level service.
 This usually means that while other subscribers are waiting for a reply to an email, you can access a live chat or a much fast response.
 That can be helpful if you're setting up your site.

-Pixpa is a little different than most other website builders in that they have a particular customer in mind.
+Pixpa is a little different from most other popular website builders in that they have a particular customer in mind.
 Everything about Pixpa, from the ground up, is designed with the creative professional in mind.
 Pixpa offers powerful built-in tools of a website builder for photographers, like client-proofing galleries that enable photographers to share, proof, deliver and sell images as prints and downloads to their clients using a fully digital workflow.
 But other creative professionals can also get a lot out of this all-in-one website builder, too, including graphic designers, fashion designers, architects, and visual artists of all types.

 Since its focus is clearly on creators, it's unsurprising that Pixpa templates and sites are gorgeous.
 Here are the best examples of portfolio websites built on Pixpa, for your inspiration.
 Their designs are clean and modern, and they offer many features that others don't only because of the types of sites people make here.
 The client galleries are the best example, where an artist’s clients can be provided a log-in to access their photos.
 Clients can then select, share, or save their favorite photos in proofing mode.
 With simple e-commerce integration, photos can be purchased directly from the website in print or download form.
 Pixpa goes one step further and can even create a custom mobile app for clients to download to their devices.